-Monitor your Kubernetes cluster performance with Azure Monitor for containers
+Monitor your Kubernetes cluster performance with Container insights

-With Azure Monitor for containers, you can use the performance charts and health status to monitor the workload of Kubernetes clusters hosted on Azure Kubernetes Service (AKS), Azure Stack, or other environment from two perspectives.
+With Container insights, you can use the performance charts and health status to monitor the workload of Kubernetes clusters hosted on Azure Kubernetes Service (AKS), Azure Stack, or other environment from two perspectives.
 You can monitor directly from the cluster, or you can view all clusters in a subscription from Azure Monitor.
 Viewing Azure Container Instances is also possible when monitoring a specific AKS cluster.

 This article helps you understand the two perspectives, and how Azure Monitor helps you quickly assess, investigate, and resolve detected issues.

-For information about how to enable Azure Monitor for containers, see Onboard Azure Monitor for containers.
+For information about how to enable Container insights, see Onboard Container insights.

 Azure Monitor provides a multi-cluster view that shows the health status of all monitored Kubernetes clusters running Linux and Windows Server 2019 deployed across resource groups in your subscriptions.
 It shows clusters discovered across all environments that aren't monitored by the solution.
 You can immediately understand cluster health, and from here, you can drill down to the node and controller performance page or navigate to see performance charts for the cluster.
 For AKS clusters that were discovered and identified as unmonitored, you can enable monitoring for them at any time.

-The main differences in monitoring a Windows Server cluster with Azure Monitor for containers compared to a Linux cluster are described here in the overview article.
+The main differences in monitoring a Windows Server cluster with Container insights compared to a Linux cluster are described here in the overview article.

 Sign in to the Azure portal